Livsy90/SwiftPresso/README.md

 yourhostname/%category%/%postname%/
 ```

+### Important:
-### Important: this will affect your SEO settings, so do this cautiously.
+This will affect your SEO settings, so do this cautiously.

 ## Loading indicator